Community (Home-Care) Medicaid

 Managed Long-Term Home Care

-As part of New York State’s Medicaid Redesign program initiated in 2012, Personal Care services at home will no longer be managed by the individual’s local social service district, such as HRA in New York City or county-based Department of Health offices.
-Beginning in July, 2012, Medicaid recipients of personal care, home care and housekeeping will be asked to enroll in a managed care program administered by a private or nonprofit service contracted by New York State’s Department of Health, called a Managed Long-Term Care Program (MLTCP).
+As part of New York State’s Medicaid Redesign program initiated in 2012, Personal Care services at home are no longer managed by the individual’s local social service district, such as HRA in New York City or county-based Department of Health offices.
+Medicaid recipients of personal care, home care and housekeeping can now enroll in a managed care program administered by a private or nonprofit service contracted by New York State’s Department of Health, called a Managed Long-Term Care Program (MLTCP).

-These newly developed agencies will be responsible for delivery of the following range of services:
+These agencies are responsible for delivery of the following range of services:

 - Personal care